Gamblers are Not Fun to be Around

 Thank you Mel.
 I never got "it" either, but addictions don't make sense.
 Thanks for the compliment. :-)

-Mel Carriere from San Diego California on November 18, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on November 18, 2013:

 I never got gambling.
 Slot machines bored me and I never got any thrill at Poker.
 A lot of my co-workers practically live in the Indian Casinos, however, and I just don't get what the attraction is.
 I suppose it's a sort of a thrill, but if I had any disposable cash I think I'd like to do more travelling.
 This was a great hub, and your personal experiences are definitely captivating to read.